UPHL-BioNGS/Cecret/README.md

 ## Can I get images of my SNPs and indels?

 No. Prior versions supported a tool called bamsnap, which had the potential to be great.
-Due to time constraints, this feature is no longer suppored.
+Due to time constraints, this feature is no longer supported.

+## Where did the SAM files go?

+Never fear, they are still in nextflow's work directory if the **End User** really needs them.
+They are no longer included in `publishDir` because of size issues.
+The BAM files are still included in `publishDir`, and most analyses for SAM files can be done with BAM files.

+## Where did the *err files go?

+Personally, I like having `stderr` saved to a file because some of the tools using in this workflow print to `stderr` instead of `stdout`.
+I have found, however, that this puts all the error text into a file, which a lot of users-new-to-nextflow had a hard time finding.
+It is easier to assist and troubleshoot with **End Users** when `stderr` is printed normally.

 ## What is in the works to get added to 'Cecret'?
 (These are waiting for either versions to stabilize or a docker container to be available.)
 - https://github.com/chrisruis/bammix
 - https://github.com/lenaschimmel/sc2rf
+- primalseq mpx primers
+- masking options for phylogenetic relatedness